MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/extend-a-basic-volume.md

 You can add space to an existing volume by extending the volume into available unallocated (empty) space on a disk drive.
 To extend a volume, the configuration of the volume and free space must satisfy the following conditions:
 - The empty space must be unallocated space that doesn't have a volume on it.
 - The empty space must be located on the disk drive immediately after the volume that you want to extend.
-- There can be no volumes between the volume to extend and the empty space to add.
+- There can't be any volumes between the volume to extend and the empty space to add.
 - The volume to extend must be formatted with the NTFS or ReFS file systems.

 You can extend a volume by using Disk Management or Windows PowerShell.
 On Windows Server 2012 R2 or later, you can also use Azure File Sync to extend your volume into the cloud.
-For details, see [Planning for an Azure File Sync deployment on Windows Server](/azure/storage/files/storage-sync-files-planning).
+For for information, see [Planning for an Azure File Sync deployment on Windows Server](/azure/storage/files/storage-sync-files-planning).

 ## View unallocated space on a disk drive